farisachugthai/dynamic_ipython/docs/source/custom_magics.rst

 `Custom Magics
 <https://raw.githubusercontent.com/ipython/ipython/523ed2fe58ea5ee9971d2b21df1de33b8cdfa924/docs/source/config/custommagics.rst>`_:

 There are two main ways to define your own magic functions.

-From standalone functions and by inheriting from a base class provided by :mod:`IPython`:
+#) From standalone functions

+#) Inheriting from a base class provided by :mod:`IPython`:

-:class:`IPython.core.magic.Magics`
+   #) :class:`IPython.core.magic.Magics`

 Below, there will be code displayed that demonstrates how to write an extension and allow it to be automatically loaded.